gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 ## Example

 First, we'll use `FusedPipeline.java`.
-We use `PubsubIO` to read messages from the input subscription (as explained why):
+We use `PubsubIO` to read messages from the input subscription (as explained in the previous section):

 ```java
 .apply("Read Messages", PubsubIO.readStrings().fromSubscription(subscription))